In accordance with its policy on the protection of personal data

 Cookies of this type are used in the personal workspace; they make it possible to know whether the user has been authenticated or not.

 Analytics cookies (optional)

-Cookies of this type are generated by Google Analytics in order to distinguish a user's successive sessions and by Hojar in order to gain a better understanding of our users' needs and optimise user experience of our website.
-They enable us, for example, to understand the amount of time spent on any one page, links clicked on, and more generally browsing habits, etc, thereby enabling us to improve our service.
+Cookies of this type are generated by Google Analytics in order to distinguish a user's successive sessions and by Hotjar in order to gain a better understanding of our users' needs and optimise user experience of our website.
+They allow us, for example, to understand the amount of time spent on any one page, links clicked on, and more generally browsing habits, etc., thereby enabling us to improve our service.